pdf-association/pdf-issues/PUBLICATION-PROCESS.md

 - The simulated "track changes" is achieved via HTML5 `del` and `ins` tags, styled by CSS in `assets/iso-style.css`.

+- Editor notes use `class="editornote"` and can use the `ins` tag if necessary to link to an issue.

 - Each `clauseXXX.md` file needs to start with the following structure: a local ToC for just this clause (if required); the ISO stylesheet, the hidden `div` used to display the popups, a fake H1 for the start of the clause:

 ```html